WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

 microbiome.
-In many systems, function is more informative than taxonomy: different microbial species can perform similar metabolic roles, and it is these functions—such as short-chain fatty acid production, vitamin biosynthesis, nitrogen fixation, or antimicrobial resistance—that directly influence host health, disease progression, and ecosystem dynamics.
+In many systems, function is more informative than taxonomy: different microbial species can perform similar metabolic roles, and it is these functions—such as short-chain fatty acid production, vitamin biosynthesis, iron metabolism, nitrogen fixation, or antimicrobial resistance—that directly influence host health, disease progression, and ecosystem dynamics.